SkyeHoefling/ahoefling.github.io/_posts/2017-09-01-intro-azure-mobile-app-services.md

 share: true
 comments: true
 ---
 The single biggest problem I have seen while developing any type of mobile app is how do we handle offline sync?
-On mosst projects I have worked on this has been punted as a problem that isn't worth the devs time until we are close to release.
-While this is a bad idea the team does not need to freak out about handling offline sync.
-It is easier than we make it for ourselves.
-Today's take away is "Don't freak out, mobile sync is easy"
+On most projects I have worked on this has been punted as a problem that isn't worth the devs time until we are close to release.
+While this is a bad idea in my opinion, the team does not need to freak out about handling offline sync.
+It is easier than we make it for ourselves, today's take away is "Don't freak out, mobile sync is easy"

 Most mobile apps require some backend API or Service Layer that needs to be used to retrieve data.
 This is true for a wide range of apps from enterprise apps to games and touches upon almost everything in between.
 This service layer is critical for getting information to the users.
 Some examples may be.